supercollider/supercollider/README_MACOS.md

 Prerequisites:
 -------------

-- **Xcode** can be installed free from the Apple App Store or downloaded from: http://developer.apple.com
+- **Xcode** can be installed free from the Apple App Store or downloaded from: http://developer.apple.com.

-  - Xcode 5 may work
-  - Xcode 6 is known to work - it requires a Mac running macOS version 10.9.4 or later or 10.10
-  - Later versions should definitely work

-- **Xcode command line tools** must be installed - after installing Xcode, this can be done from the Xcode preferences or from the command line:
+  Xcode >= 7 is recommended.
+Xcode 6 will work, but requires macOS >= 10.9.4.
+- If you don't have **Xcode command line tools** already, install them with:
   `xcode-select --install`
 - **homebrew** is recommended to install required libraries See http://brew.sh for installation instructions.